K-Kalae/K-Kalae/README.md

-## Hi, i'm Kalae 👋
+## Hi, I'm Kalae 👋

-Electrical and electronics engineer
+Electrical and electronics engineer </br>
-I'm learning a lot of things at the same time Currently interested in AI, ML and Cryptography
+I'm learning a lot of things at the same time </br>
+Currently interested in AI, ML and Cryptography </br>

 ## 🌐 Socials: